jigish/slate/README.md

 **NEW Installation Instructions**

-**Note:** You must turn on the Accessibility API by checking System Preferences > Universal Access > Enable access for assistive devices
+**Note:** You must turn on the Accessibility API by checking System Preferences > Security & Privacy > Accessibility > (Unlock to enable changes) > Check the box next to Slate.
+You will be prompted to make this change upon install.

 ### Direct Download ###